Plaisir d'amour

 "Plaisir d'amour" (/fr/; "Pleasure of Love") is a classical French love song written in 1784 by Jean-Paul-Égide Martini (1741–1816); it took its text from a poem by Jean-Pierre Claris de Florian (1755–1794), which appears in his novel Célestine.

 The song was greatly successful in Martini's version.
-For example, a young woman, Madame Julie Charles, sang it to the poet Alphonse de Lamartine during his cure at Aix-les-Bains in 1816, and the poet was to recall it 30 years later.
+For example, a young woman, Madame Julie Charles, sang it to the poet Alphonse de Lamartine during his cure at Aix-les-Bains in 1816, and the poet recalled it 30 years later.

 Hector Berlioz arranged it for orchestra (H134) in 1859.
 Louis van Waefelghem arranged the tune for viola d'amore or viola and piano in the 1880s.
 It has been arranged and performed in various pop music settings.